 The actions cover the functions available to you within the given domain.
 They include:

 Also note that these permissions are additive, flexible, and may layer on top of each other.
 For example you can be designated a Reporter across all domains, an Auditor for one campus plus three departments, and an Editor of a whole school and all its department.

 You can add or update a user's domain permissions by going to Admin > Users and searching for the username of the appropriate user.
 Once you have selected the appropriate user, you will be able to update their domain permissions by selecting the appropriate campus, school, and department information and checking Administer, Edit, Audit, or Report.
-The graphic below is an example of someone who has been given Administer and Audit domain permissions for all courses in the Biology department in the School of Science at the Hartford campus:

 Once your comfortable with how domain permissions work, you can learn how to assign Domain Permissions in your system.